robOcity/ai-course/week-1-introducing-ai.md

     1. Read - Alan Turing's contributions to computer science.
 The British mathematician Alan Turing work was foundational in the field of artificial intelligence and theoretical computer science.
 His original work is available online and is surprisingly readable.

-        1. Thinking machines - By posing the deceptively simple question "Can machines think?", Alan Turing initiated what would become field of artificial intelligence with the publication of his "Computing Machinery and Intelligence" paper ([original](http://www.turingarchive.org/browse.php/B/9) and [pdf](https://www.csee.umbc.edu/courses/471/papers/turing.pdf)) in 1950.
+        1. Thinking machines - By posing the deceptively simple question "Can machines think?", Alan Turing initiated what would become the field of artificial intelligence with the publication of his "Computing Machinery and Intelligence" paper ([original](http://www.turingarchive.org/browse.php/B/9) and [pdf](https://www.csee.umbc.edu/courses/471/papers/turing.pdf)) in 1950.
 In this paper he proposes a simple game where the contestant tries to determine which one of two hidden contestants is a computer.
 All communication is limited to text.
-Calling this the "imitation game", asks what would happen when a machine is questioned, and whether it should be considered intelligent if it able to fool the human.
-The Turing test conditions artificial intelligence on acting humanly.
+Calling this the "imitation game", he asks what would happen when a machine is questioned and whether it should be considered intelligent if it is able to fool the human.
+The Turing test conditions artificial intelligence on _acting humanly_.
 Cite: [On Turing’s “Computing Machinery and Intelligence”](https://graehamdouglas.com/2013/12/27/on-turings-computing-machinery-and-intelligence/).

-        1. Turing machines - A hypothetical machine that is capable of simulating *any* computer algorithm -- are a central topic in theoretical computer science.
-Turing used this abstraction to prove that an algorithm cannot determine if another algorithm will find a result and stop, or not.
-Known as the halting problem, Turing showed that this problem is undecidable in his 1936 [paper](http://www.turingarchive.org/browse.php/B/12).
+        1. Turing machines - Are hypothetical machines that are capable of simulating *any* computer algorithm and remain central topic in theoretical computer science to this day.
+Turing used this abstraction to prove that an algorithm cannot determine if another algorithm will find a result and stop, or not -- known as the halting problem -- Turing showed that this problem is undecidable in his 1936 [paper](http://www.turingarchive.org/browse.php/B/12).
 Cite: Copeland, J. (2000, July).
 What is a Turing Machine?
 Retrieved March 22, 2018, from [What is a Turing Machine](http://www.alanturing.net/turing_archive/pages/reference%20articles/what%20is%20a%20turing%20machine.html).

     1. Video - [Introduction to AI](https://youtu.be/TjZBTDzGeGg)